Coronavirus – information on services

 The Resident Services team are continuing to provide the majority of services as normal.
 Residents can continue to seek advice from our in-house welfare benefits adviser.
 The team is also signposting to local community support initiatives.

-However, all our community halls are closed for the foreseeable future.
+However, all our community halls are currently closed.

 We have produced up to date guidance on financial support for those affected by coronavirus.